WetHat/MarkdownToHtml/markdown/2.3.1/Publish-StaticHtmlSite.md

 <blockquote>

-An optional directory containing additional media for the Html site such as images, videos etc.
+An optional directory containing additional media for the HTML site such as images, videos etc.

+---

 Parameter Property         | Value
 --------------------------:|:----------